getify/Functional-Light-JS/manuscript/ch9.md

         , [] );
 ```

+I> ## Note
+I>
-**Note:** There are many other ways to implement this algorithm using more imperative approaches like loops, and many of them are likely "more efficient" performance-wise.
+I> There are many other ways to implement this algorithm using more imperative approaches like loops, and many of them are likely "more efficient" performance-wise.
 However, the advantage of either of these presented approaches is that they use existing built-in list operations, which makes them easier to chain/compose alongside other list operations.
 We'll talk more about those concerns later in this chapter.

 `unique(..)` nicely produces a new list with no duplicates: